jeff20009/udacity-virtual-tourist/README.md

-VirtualTourist
+##Udacity_Project_4_VirtualTourist

 ## VirtualTourist
+Project created as part of Udacity iOS Nanodegree - Project 4: Virtual Tourist App

 ## Project Description

-Virtual-Tourist is an app that allows users to drop pins on a map, as if they were stops on a tour.
-Users will then be able to view pictures for the location and persist both the pictures, and the association of the pictures with the pin.
+Virtual-Tourist is an app that downloads and stores images from Flickr.
+The app allows users to drop pins on a map, as if they were stops on a tour.
+Users will then be able to download pictures for the location and persist both the pictures, and the association of the pictures with the pin.

 ##Installation